Work Visa, Family Sponsorship & Green Card Immigration FAQs

 Q: When can I apply for the diversity visa lottery?

 A: The DV lottery registration information is released in August.
 The registration period is usually in October.
+Please note that applications must be submitted electronically and only during the open period announced by the U.S. Department of State.

 Q: Do you think there will be a DV (diversity) lottery next year?

-Call 888-997-3701 or contact us online to schedule a free initial consultation.
+Call 888-997-3701 or contact us online to schedule an initial consultation.

 Leave a Reply